 - They run slightly bigger than usual sneakers.

 Sneakers come in various designs for various purposes.
 A true sneakers aficionado would probably find it easier to tell them apart, however it isn’t the case for most who simply want their shoes to do their job that is to give support and be agile.
-Now you know 10 of the best weightlifting shoes for women out there, but is there anything more you should know before venturing into buying a new pair of girls weightlifting shoes?
-Read ahead to know how to pick good shoes for weight training.
+James Shapiro, a sports performance coach & personal trainer says, “Having the right size of toe box can recruit the right muscles in your foot, including your big toe: an important factor for anything requiring strength and power in movements like squats, deadlifts, and jumps.”
+What else should you look for?
+Read ahead to know more.

 What To Look For When Buying Weightlifting Shoes?